ProdigyErrorCodes/ProdigyErrorCodes/! LIST.md

 - Spawning in OG epic buddies with [WCM](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/tree/master/willsCheatMenu)/[PHEX](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/tree/master/PHEx) or the [Prodigy Dashboard](https://prodigy-dashboard.hostedposted.com).

 # "Inactivity" list

+The Inactivity Kick is sometimes used as an anticheat to prevent people from cheating.
 - Happens when you use `Win Battle` in the Arena and open a chest.
 - Attempting to obtain [> 10M gold](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/commit/08e3866c92b4e158d97369784461a698383e2ce1) and then finishing a battle.
 - Signing in to two accounts without incognito; another profile, browser, computer, etc.